coderwall/coderwall-legacy/CONTRIBUTING.md

 8. Find an [interesting bounty](https://assemblymade.com/coderwall/wips) on Assembly or suggest a new one.
 9. Fork and then issue a PR when you are done referencing the Bounty.
 (Note: Only PRs from those with valid Assembly account will be merged).

-You're on your way to having a stake in CoderWall.
+You're on your way to having a stake in Coderwall.

 ## External Dependencies